ooper-zz/songs/README.md

 ```

 This script will:
-1. Normalize all song keys in song_tags.yml to lowercase with hyphens
+1. Normalize all song keys in `song_metadata.yml` to lowercase with hyphens
-2. Preserve actual song titles in the actual_title field
+2. Preserve actual song titles in the `actual_title` field
 3. Ensure consistency between folder names and song keys

 ### 3. `tools/consolidate_songs.py`